We believe a collaborative approach is vital to support and improve young adult mental health and fitness throughout the UK.

 Our aim of delivering inspiration to students and young adults at universities and colleges is through the support of British Sporting Icons acting as British Inspiration Trust (BRIT) Ambassadors.

-We need Sporting Governing Bodies to encourage their Olympians, Paralympians, Invictus Athletes, Iconic Personalities from a wide range of Sports, Adventurers and Explorers to join us as Ambassadors and visit universities and colleges throughout February 2021.
+We need Sporting Governing Bodies to encourage their Olympians, Paralympians, Invictus Athletes, Iconic Personalities from a wide range of Sports, Adventurers and Explorers to join us as Ambassadors and visit universities and colleges throughout the BRIT 2021 Challenge.

 These inspirational Ambassadors will inform us of which university or college they will visit.
 We will then introduce the Ambassador to the institution’s BRIT 2021 Challenge Point of Contact.
 There are approximately 450 universities and colleges in the UK, so partnering with Sporting Governing Bodies will assist in encouraging their current and retired sports personalities to join us.
 We will also ask the institutions themselves to encourage their sporting alumni to take part as Ambassadors.